rdpate/pyr/readme.md

 ## Standalone Pyr

 Make pyr-standalone for a single-file Pyr without dependencies.
+Standalone does not have pyr.optics.

+## Consistent Error Messages

+Pyr.optics provides several utilities for option and argument validation with consistent error messages.
+See Exit, parse\_opts, and more.